The Corn & Cray Project

 Invasive Crayfish decimate local Salmon!

-By focusing restoration efforts on historic Oregon property, with access to waterways, The Corn & Cray Project will be able establish long-lasting community resources while preserving both heritage, and native wildlife habitat.
+By focusing restoration efforts on properties that have access to freshwater waterways The Corn & Cray Project will be able to establish long-lasting community resources while preserving native wildlife and habitat.

-Permaculture and Crayfish by sharing our process of permaculture and by trapping crayfish, invasive Crayfish identification, and native Crayfish release we can create resource's that benefit the local area served.
+By sharing our process of permaculture and by trapping crayfish, invasive crayfish identification, and native crayfish release we can create resource's that benefit the environment and the community.

-Community Youth Outreach & Food Relief by serving invasive crayfish through a mobile food truck, and offering mobile cooking classes geared towards youth, "The CC Project" hopes to bring Food Relief to individuals and families in need.
+By serving invasive species through mobile food trucks and offering mobile cooking classes geared towards youth, "The CC Project" hopes to bring Food Relief to individuals and families in need.
 "The CC Project" seeks to bridge the gap between food insecurity and the invasive species outbreak.